18F/uswds-jekyll/pages/training/free-online-training.md

 Many Coursera and EdX courses can be audited for free (i.e. no certification which requires a fee).

-For EdX courses: click enroll on a particular course, create an EdX account, and choose the free audit option.
+For EdX click enroll on a particular course, create an EdX account, and choose the free audit option.

-For Coursera courses: see [https://www.classcentral.com/report/coursera-signup-for-free/](https://www.classcentral.com/report/coursera-signup-for-free/) for instructions on how to sign up to audit a Coursera course (for free and without activating the 7-day trial period).
-Pay special attention how to access courses for free within a specialization and also to pre-requisites for advanced topics.
+For Coursera see [the full list of free Coursera courses](https://www.coursera.org/courses?query=free).
+These courses offer a 'Full Course, No Certificate' option.
+This option lets you see all course materials, submit required assessments, and get a final grade, but does not provide a certificate.

+You also have the option to take some courses in audit mode where you will be able to see most course materials for free but not have access to graded assignments and the ability to earn a Certificate.
+If you don't see the audit option or you would like a certificate, you can request a [SCINet sponsored Coursera License](https://scinet.usda.gov/training/coursera), which provides 3-month full access to Coursera.
+If you need access longer to complete a course, you will need to resubmit a request for the following quarter to secure your license for another 3 months.

-**SCINet-funded Coursera Licenses:** ARS scientists can request a Coursera license for a three month period to gain access to the full list of Coursera catalogue options related to scientific computing, statistics, and artificial intellengence.
+**SCINet-funded Coursera Licenses:** ARS scientists can request a Coursera license for a three month period to gain access to the full list of Coursera catalogue options related to scientific computing, statistics, and AI.
 This license also allows ARS scientists to get certifications.
 To request a license, please visit the [SCINet Coursera page](https://scinet.usda.gov/training/coursera).

 ### sas.com and jmp.com
 While links below to SAS and JMP videos are immediately accessible, SAS and JMP course offerings on sas.com and jmp.com (not the courses offered through AgLearn) require the learner to create a free account with their email address and password.